 Homeowners Associations and Government

 That does not mean governments are never able to get involved.
-When homeowners associations clearly overstep their bounds, government does sometimes step in.
+When homeowners associations clearly overstep their bounds, the government does sometimes step in.
 In June 2005, Colorado passed a measure known as Senate Bill 100, which prohibits homeowners associations from adopting rules that prevent residents from displaying the American flag or political signs.
-It also limits the availability of foreclosures and requires homeowners associations to give potential buyers a copy of the rules that govern the CID.
+It also limits the availability of foreclosures and requires HOAs to give potential buyers a copy of the rules that govern the CID.

 Deliberate vs. Inadvertent Violations